Search Results

 Is there a service that makes it easy to send electronic posters to remote employees?

-Yes!
-The Poster Guard E-Service for Remote Workers provides employees with easy online access to electronic labor law posters.
+Both solutions provide employees with easy access to electronic labor law posters, either through email with the E-Service or via a custom link on your website with Intranet Licensing.
 Offsite workers can easily view and download all required federal, state, county and city postings, and will receive email notifications for every mandatory update.
-Plus, this service records employee acknowledgments to confirm they have received the mandatory postings – providing an extra layer of protection in case of a legal dispute.
-Postings are kept up-to-date at all times by our in-house legal team.
+The E-Service option also records employee acknowledgments to confirm receipt of the mandatory postings – providing an extra layer of protection in case of a legal dispute.

 Get Free